igf-genome/igf-genome.github.io/_pages/about.md

 Our Management
 ======
-IGF is by a start-up from Faculty of Biology University of Tsukuba (incubated by 2024 Prime STeP Program).
+IGF is operated by a start-up from Faculty of Biology Universitas Gadjah Mada (incubated by 2024 Prime STeP Program).
 The facility is located in 2nd Floor Building B, Faculty of Biology UGM.

 For more info